matthew-brett/asterisk-blog/content/makes-sense-epistemology.md

-It seems to me that teachers are often in the situation where they cannot or do not hope to teach the students *why* something is true, but only give them a hint - an intuitive feeling - for why something is true.
+It seems to me that teachers are often in the situation where they cannot or do not hope to teach the students *why* something is true, but only give them a feeling - for why something might be true.
 When we do this, we encourage makes-sense epistemology.

 Does it matter that we often function on this intuitive makes-sense level?
-Not if we think that almost all of what we are told is true.
+Not if we think that most of what we are told is true.
 But, as Richard Feynman put it: "Science is the belief in the ignorance of experts."
 ([^ignorance]).